 Hypotheses

+Building on the preceding literature, I thus expect that when a customer service employee’s behavior is aligned with a luxurious brand’s positioning (e.g., based on the choice of words used during an interaction), the customer will express higher future purchase intentions because the interaction with the service representative will signal to the customer that the brand lives up to its promise.
+Hence:

-H1: Employee-brand alignment has a positive effect on customers’ repurchase intentions with the brand.
+H1: Employee-brand alignment has a positive effect on customers’ intentions to purchase the brand in the future.

+In addition, I expect that the importance of employee-brand aligned behavior is enhanced when a service failure occurs and is the firm’s responsibility.
+Under such circumstances, employee-aligned behavior will be particularly important because it will signal to the customer that the brand lives up to its promise in other ways, despite being responsible for the current service failure.
+Said differently, when a service failure is the firm’s fault and employee’s behavior is not brand-aligned, customers’ intentions to repurchase the brand should fall as the firm has broken two of its brand promises.
+Hence:

-H2: The positive effect of employee-brand alignment on customers’ repurchase intentions with the brand occurs only when the customer (as opposed to the firm) is responsible for the service failure.
+H2: The positive effect of employee-brand alignment on customers’ intentions to purchase the brand in the future will be stronger (as opposed to weaker) when the firm (as opposed to the customer) is responsible for the service failure.

 Study Overview

 In this experimental study, I examined the impact of two distinct factors, brand alignment and service failure cause, on customers purchase intentions.
 Brand alignment refers to whether an employee’s behavior is consistent with the “sophisticated” personality of a fictitious retailer brand.
 Service failure cause refers to whether the problem a customer is experiencing is due to a customer error or an error by the retailer.
 In this experiment, the service failure was the receipt of an incorrectly sized shirt.
 In a 2 x 2 experimental design, employee behavior (aligned vs. misaligned) and service failure cause (firm vs. customer) were manipulated.
 Thus, some participants in this study were exposed to a high level of brand alignment, meaning the employee matched the brand’s classy and sophisticated personality, and either a service failure caused by the customer (condition 1) or the firm (condition 2).
 Other participants were exposed to a low level of brand alignment where the employee’s behavior and personality did not match the high-end brand, and either a service failure caused by the customer (condition 3) or the firm (condition 4).
 One hundred seventy-six college-age students were randomly assigned to one of the four conditions via electronic survey.